 Content warning: Discussion of a past abusive relationship and sexual assault.

-Diversity note: Hibbert is an autistic black woman. #ownvoices FTW!
+Diversity note: Hibbert is a pan, black, autistic black woman. #ownvoices FTW!

 Liam, socially isolated college newspaper nerd, is rescued from an attack on campus by a mysterious vigilante known as The Raven.
 Cute gay jock Quinn finds Liam on the sidewalk and takes him to the hospital, after which Liam ends up investigating the Raven while his friendship with Quinn deepens.